Aeneas Silvius Piccolomini (Pope Pius II) and Pienza

 Another picture taken between Pienza and Montichiello, this one as the first rays of the morning sun come over the hill.
 Hasselblad 501 C/M camera, Zeiss Sonnar CF 150mm lens, CFV-50c digital back (click to enlarge).

-At university in Siena and then Florence, Andreas studied humanities, including history, and civil law.
-He returned from Florence to Siena intending to teach, but soon took a post as secretary to a cardinal on his way to the Council of Basel.
+At university in Siena and then Florence, Aeneas studied humanities, including history, and civil law.
+He returned from Florence to Siena intending to teach, but soon took a post as secretary to a cardinal who was on his way to the Council of Basel.
 These 15th-Century councils had their origins in the earlier period of schism after the Avignon Papacy, as bishops, archbishops and cardinals tried collectively to exercise authority over the Popes.
 And when you had two or even three rival Popes all claiming to be the ultimate authority in the Church, appointment of a general council of senior churchmen was an obvious method to try and resolve those competing claims.
-It was a short step from that to the councils deciding that they were in fact superior to the Pope of the day in the church hierarchy.
+It was a short step from that to the councils deciding that they were in fact above the Pope of the day in the church hierarchy.

 The notion that the Church should be governed by councils rather than Popes – known as conciliarism – gained a good deal of support in the late 14th and early 15th centuries.
 The Popes did everything they could to frustrate the councils – sometimes ordering that they be dissolved, which the councils tended to ignore.
 Sometimes a council would even declare the Pope deposed and elect their own (known now as antipopes).